haskellfoundation/error-message-index/message-index/messages/GHC-97441/index.md

 9223372036854775807
 ```

 Calculations that exceed this range cause the value to wrap around, which is called "overflow" or "underflow".
 Literals outside the range also overflow.
-This doesn't cause error at runtime, but might cause confusion because overflowed value is usually not what you want or expect.
+This doesn't cause an error at runtime, but it might cause confusion because the overflowed value is usually not what you want or expect.

 To fix the warning you can: